Abu-muhab/info/index.md

 > The Application was built using a cross platform tool.
 This means it can run on both IOS and Android devices using a single codebase.

 ## Design
-The software is of the parts:
+The software is of two parts:
 - The client side app (For the clients to make orders)
 - The courier app (For the riders)